Grape Bud Analysis

 Control bud mites.

 In grape bud analysis, our inspectors dissect buds under a microscope to count the tiny bunch primordia that will become next year’s crop.
-If you choose, we will also estimate the relative size of the primordia.

 When we find high fruitfulness, our growers can safely minimize the number of spurs or canes they leave on the vines after pruning.
 This reduces thinning costs in the spring.